What this sample shows

 - The downward-trend snapshot is a caution flag, not a forecast.
 A point-in-time snapshot of awards at the tightest cyber scope showed a statistically significant decreasing value trend.
 Because it rests on a snapshot rather than a true period-by-period series, it is carried as a directional caution — a reason to build a real quarterly trajectory before forecasting — not as a finding that the category is shrinking.
 Closing it: a genuine quarter-over-quarter aggregation per agency.

 - Attribution & entity-resolution methodology note.
 On the cross-agency leg, agency-level grouping was derived analytically rather than from an official agency-grouped figure; the reliable per-agency split in Section 02 comes from the agency-scoped legs, which is why those carry the agency claims.
-Vendor and program names are reported as they appear in the resolved records.
+Vendor and program names are reported as they appear in the contract records.
 Where attribution rests on analyst grouping it is stated as such, consistent with the methodology discipline applied across these briefs.